-100 2.1 Sample Preparation
+2.1 Sample preparation

 We prepared samples in a variety of ways to simulate different laboratory noble gas contamination scenarios.
 In each experiment, we crushed samples of San Carlos olivine in the presence of different gas mixtures at atmospheric pressure, and in some cases under fluids.
 Initial sample preparation involved picking inclusion-free San Carlos olivine from working samples in the Caltech Geological and Planetary Sciences mineral collection.
-The San Carlos olivine standard has a variable but

-- 105 moderate He concentration of less than about 7.5×10^{-12} mol g-1 (Mohopatra and Murty, 2000).
-We chose the San Carlos standard because inclusion-free crystals are readily available and because 7.5×10^{-12} mol g-1 is small compared to the contamination we expect in a pure He environment based on Protin et al. (2016).
-The smallest degree of contamination the authors observed in the 50-125 μm size fraction was 8.2×10^{-14} mol g-1 from crushing in atmospheric He, which we scale to 1.6×10^{-8} mol g-1 in the 200,000 times more abundant pure He used in this study.
-Indeed, the He concentration in San Carlos - 110 olivine is more than 150 times less than the highest concentrations measured in this study.
-We treat He concentrations less than 1.5×10^{-11} mol g-1, or twice the highest concentration recorded by Mahopatra and Murty (2000), as the background level for this study because of the use of non-degassed olivine in the experiments (see background boxes on Figures 1 and 2). - After initial picking, we separated aliquots of the sample for the different crushing treatments.
+The San Carlos olivine standard has a variable but moderate He concentration of less than about $7.5 \times 10^{-12} \,\mathrm{mol}\,\mathrm{g}^{-1}$ (Mohapatra and Murty, 2000).
+We chose the San Carlos standard because inclusion-free crystals are readily available and because $7.5 \times 10^{-12} \, \text{mol g}^{-1}$ is small compared to the contamination we expect in a pure He environment based on Protin et al. (2016).
+The smallest degree of contamination the authors observed in the 50-125 μ m size fraction was $8.2 \times 10^{-14} \, \text{mol g}^{-1}$ from crushing in atmospheric He, which we scale to 1.6×10^{-8} mol g-1 in the 200 000 times more abundant pure He used in this study.
+Indeed, the He concentration in San Carlos olivine is more than 150 times less than the highest concentrations measured in this study.
+We treat He concentrations less than 1.5×10^{-11} mol g-1, or twice the highest concentration recorded by Mohapatra and Murty (2000), as the background level for this study because of the use of non-degassed olivine in the experiments (see background boxes on Figs. 1 and 2).

+After initial picking, we separated aliquots of the sample for the different crushing treatments.
 The crushing device we chose was a standard agate mortar and pestle, which we cleaned extensively between experiments using a scouring pad, water, and isopropyl alcohol.
 With the exception of crushing performed in the presence of air, for which we simply crushed the samples on the bench in a laboratory in which no compressed gas cylinders are used or stored, we created the gas atmospheres by placing the mortar and pestle in a sealed plastic zipper bag during crushing.
-The gas was introduced through a small opening in the zipper bag, such that the bag inflated and filled with the gas but was not sealed sufficiently well to increase the pressure significantly about ambient atmospheric pressure. - For the initial set of experiments, we simply took the finest portion of the powder to check for He contamination in the different aliquots.
+The gas was introduced through a small opening in the zipper bag, such that the bag inflated and filled with the gas but was not sealed sufficiently well to increase the pressure significantly about ambient atmospheric pressure.

+For the initial set of experiments, we simply took the finest portion of the powder to check for He contamination in the different aliquots.
 After finding initial evidence of contamination, we sieved the samples at 50 μm and measured the finer fraction to confirm that the surface area of the crystals was an important control on the degree of He contamination.
-Finally, we repeated - 125 the initial experiments, and added some additional tests, in order to determine whether crushing itself or fine grain size was the controlling factor on He contamination.
-Additional experiments included crushing in vacuum and in a He-free atmosphere and then later exposing to the 100% He atmosphere, crushing under water in the presence of a 100% He atmosphere, and leaching the sample for 20 minutes in concentrated nitric acid after crushing in the presence of a 100% He atmosphere.
-We sieved all samples in the second round to a grain size of 37-50 μm after crushing in order to improve the uniformity of the

-130 potentially-contaminated surface area in the measured samples.
+Finally, we repeated the initial experiments and added some additional tests, in order to determine whether crushing itself or fine grain size was the controlling factor on He contamination.
+Additional experiments included crushing in vacuum and in a He-free atmosphere and then later exposing to the 100 % He atmosphere, crushing under water in the presence of a 100 % He atmosphere, and leaching the sample for 20 min in concentrated nitric acid after crushing in the presence of a 100 % He atmosphere.
+We sieved all samples in the second round to a grain size of 37-50 μm after crushing in order to improve the uniformity of the potentially contaminated surface area in the measured samples.

-2.2 Mass Spectrometry
+2.2 Mass spectrometry